Finance in Business - Case study workshops for Managers in Business – EY Academy of Business

 After this course, your confidence will be enhanced to its maximum.
 You will then be your own boss!

-Module 1 – Reading financial statements under IFRS
+Module 1 – Reading, Analysing and Interpreting Financial Statements under IFRS

 After completing this training module, you will be able to: